 Now for "positive" and "negative" examples.

-To our knowledge, no one had surfaced them previously.
 Thus, we had successfully trained our Deep Learning model to "learn" the pattern for "discrimination."

 Our third step was the pilot project we can't discuss.

-Then, after that "first light" pilot project, we added 10,000 Enron emails to the unrelated set, so the model could “understand” English in the context of emails.
+Then, after that "first light" pilot project, we added 10,000 Enron non-discrimination emails to the unrelated set, so the model could “understand” English in the context of emails.

 That's 25 out of 20,401 emails, a fraction of 0.001225, which is a little less than one-eighth of one percent.

-Next, when the "model" is asked to assess text in emails, which the system has never seen before, it can "read" the text in each email and indicate whether an email matches up with the pattern of reds, the documents related to discrimination, and to what degree.
+Next, when the "model" is asked to assess text in emails, which the system has never seen before, it can "read" the text in each email and indicate whether an email matches up with the pattern of reds, the documents related to discrimination, and very significantly, to what degree.

 WHAT'S GOING ON?

 The "reds" are documents consisting of factual allegations that were drawn from hundreds of discrimination complaints after they were filed in PACER.
 It didn't matter who the defendant was.
-We think of this level of training now as "general."
+We think of this level of training now as "generic."